-All students must complete an application for degree six months prior to graduating and not later than the deadline in the academic calendar. https://www.uab.edu/commencement/faqs.
+All students must complete an application for degree six months prior to graduating and no later than the deadline in the academic calendar.
 The University holds commencement every semester.
-Check the commencement website for the most current information: https://www.uab.edu/commencement/.
+Check the commencement website for the most current information: UAB Commencement.